JosuaStadelmaier/CPM/README.md

 Josua Stadelmaier and Sebastian Padó.
 2019.
 [Modeling Paths for Explainable Knowledge Base Completion](#) (link will follow).
 In Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP.

 ## Introduction
-The CPM generates explanations for new facts in knowledge base completion by providing sets of context paths as supporting evidence for these triples.
+The CPM generates explanations for new facts in knowledge base completion (KBC) by providing sets of context paths as supporting evidence for these triples.
 For example, a new triple (Theresa May, nationality, Britain) may be explained by the path (Theresa May, born in, Eastbourne, contained in, Britain).